-It may almost be winter, but there’s no harm in daydreaming about next summer.
+The shortest day of the year is behind us and 2021 is upon us.
+It’s time to start daydreaming about summer and getting out of the house again!
 The Portland area has tons of awesome swim spots you’ll want to grab when the warm weather finally hits and restrictions lift.
 These nearby locations are perfect for whiling away the long, gorgeous summer days while the kids splash and play.
 So get out a paper and pen and go ahead and start planning, we’ve listed all of our favorite nearby swim holes below.

 photo: tjook via flickr

 High Rocks Park